GigMate/our_repository/GODADDY_SMTP_SETUP_GUIDE.md

 **Option 2: Use GoDaddy Support**
 - Call: 1-480-505-8877
 - Chat: Available in GoDaddy account
-- Ask: "How do I configure SMTP for my email admin@gigmate.us?"
+- Ask: "How do I configure SMTP for my email admin@gigmate.us"

 **Option 3: Alternative - Use SendGrid**
 If GoDaddy SMTP has issues, consider switching to SendGrid: